Display Options (Supplier Reports)

 Report Format

-Formatted HTML is also known as the Report Results window.
+By default, all reports are displayed in Formatted HTML, also known as the Report Results window.

 Start Row

-The Start Row determines which row of the result set is used as the first row in the report.
+Start Row determines which row of the result set will be used as the first row in the report.

 Per Page